rodgco/aoc2021/README.md

 * Again, not hard to solve.
 But spent two days on this one (not full days, I've had other things to do).
 * Rust concepts are hard... the new kid on the block: lifetimes!!!

+## Day 4

+* What a difficult task!
+Struggled a few days to *not solve* this.
+* Rust typing is hard to grasp!!!
+* In the took a look at some other solutions on Rust on Github, and adapted one for my case!
+* Copy with pride!!!
+* PS: Gotta finda the original again to give credits!!!